CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Experiments

 \subsection{Data preparation}

-The experiments use the AI2Thor~\cite{ai2thor} and the ProcThor dataset~\cite{procthor}.
-Following DDN~\cite{ddn}, we evaluate 600 scenes (200 each from ProcThor’s train, validation, and test sets).
-These environments contain 109 distinct object categories, each capable of fulfilling the demand instructions.
-For instructions, we use the 1692 training, 241 validation, and 485 test instructions provided by DDN~\cite{ddn}.
+Our experiments are conducted in the AI2Thor~\cite{ai2thor} simulator using the ProcThor dataset~\cite{procthor}.
+Following the setup of DDN~\cite{ddn}, we evaluate our model on 600 scenes (200 from each of ProcThor's train, validation, and test splits), containing 109 object categories.
+We use the instruction sets provided by DDN~\cite{ddn}, comprising 1692 training, 241 validation, and 485 test instructions.

-\textbf{Data for 3D Robot Perception.} We used data from the AI2Thor simulator to train the 3D Robot Perception Module.
-Specifically, we collected 55K frames, ensuring that 70\% of the data was allocated for training, 10\% for validation, and 20\% for testing.
+\textbf{Data for 3D Robot Perception.} For the 3D Robot Perception Module, we collected 55K frames from AI2THOR, split into 70\% training, 10\% validation, and 20\% testing sets.
+Each frame includes annotations for object category, 2D bounding box, and 3D box attributes.
+The 3D box information was obtained by extracting the minimal bounding box from the object's point cloud, which was generated using the simulator's depth and segmentation maps.
 For clarity, we provide details and methods about data in Appendix ~\ref{appendix:anno_unimode}.

-\textbf{Data for Demand Matching.} By leveraging the instruction data, we curated an instruction-attribute dataset for the Demand Matching Module.
-The dataset was constructed by inputting instructions and associated objects into the LLM, which generated common attributes shared by objects fulfilling the instructions.
-We collected 7.2K data for training, 1.4K for validation, and 2.1K for testing.
-Additional details are provided in Appendix~\ref{appendix:anno_demand}.
+\textbf{Data for Demand Matching.} For the Demand Matching Module, we created a dataset of 10.7K instruction-attribute pairs.
+The construction process involved using LLMs to generate common attributes for objects associated with a given instruction.
+This was structured into a QA format, where the question (Q) was an instruction and a set of candidate objects, and the answer (A) was the shared attributes and a list of correct objects.
+The dataset was split into 7.2K training, 1.4K validation, and 2.1K test samples.
+Additional details are shown in Appendix~\ref{appendix:anno_demand}.

-\textbf{Data for Heuristic Process.} To support the supervised fine-tuning of our Heuristic Process using the knowledge base, we curated datasets by collecting data from the AI2Thor simulator.
-The construction of the knowledge base is discussed in Section~\ref{sec:Knowledge Base}.
-We generated approximately 72K trajectories, with 80\% used for training and 20\% reserved for validation.
+\textbf{Data for Heuristic Process.} For the Heuristic Process, we generated a dataset of 72K expert trajectories in AI2THOR.
+An optimal path was computed for each instruction using the A* algorithm~\cite{astar}.
+Once the target object was detected in the agent's field of view, we used a VLM to generate a rationale for the path taken.
+This data was formatted into a VQA structure, where the question (Q) was the target's location and the answer (A) was the scene description, reasoning, and decision sequence.
+This dataset, used to populate our Knowledge Base, was split into 80\% for training and 20\% for validation.
 Additional details are provided in Appendix~\ref{appendix:anno_heuristic}.